vaibhaviisingh/BookMyDoc/README.md

 - **Admin Panel:** [Arogya Admin](https://innov8tech-admin-fpsc.onrender.com/)

 ## 📌 About Arogya
-Arogya is a healthcare platform designed to make medical services easily accessible to users.
-It enables users to browse doctors, book appointments, and manage their health efficiently.
-The admin panel allows administrators to manage doctors, appointments, and user data.
+Arogya is a comprehensive healthcare platform designed to provide seamless medical services to users.
+It enables patients to browse and connect with expert doctors, book appointments, and manage their health effortlessly.
+Additionally, Arogya incorporates AI-powered tools for personalized workout plans, symptom-based diagnosis, and medicine recommendations.
+The admin panel allows administrators to manage doctors, appointments, prescriptions, and more with advanced authentication security.

 ## 🚀 Features
 ### User Platform